-Location Sunraysia Region, Victoria
+Sunraysia Region, Victoria

-Type of business to be Cultivating, harvesting, and selling

-carried on by each Grower almonds
+Cultivation, harvesting and selling almonds

-Term of the Project Approximately 23 years
+Approximately 22 years

-Number of hectares offered for cultivation Up to 518.5 hectares
+Up to 220

-Size of each Almond Lot 0.25 hectares consisting of:
+0.25 hectares consisting of:

-at least 0.1512 hectares of Established Orchard; and
+approximately 0.19 hectares of Established Orchard; and

-no more than 0.0988 hectares of New Orchard.
+approximately 0.06 hectares of New Orchard

-Minimum allocation per Grower One Almond Lot
+One Almond Lot

-Minimum subscription None
+None

-Number of trees per hectare Approximately 324

-Initial cost per Almond Lot (referred to as the 'Application Payment') \$9,300

-Ongoing costs RE Fee
+Approximately 325

+\$8,910

-Licence Fee
+Licence Fees

-Fixed and Deferred Management Fees
+Fixed and Variable Management Fees

+RE Fee

-Other costs Operating Fee
+Operating Fee

-Performance Fee

-- 31. The Project will be a registered managed investment scheme under the Corporations Act 2001.
-MAAML has been issued with an Australian Financial Service Licence No 225758 and will be the Responsible Entity for the Project. - 32.
-The Project will involve cultivating, harvesting, and selling almonds. - 33.
-The Responsible Entity is currently leasing Land from MacFARM for the purposes of the Project.
+35. The Project will be a registered managed investment scheme under the Corporations Act 2001.
+MAAML has applied for a variation of Australian Financial Service Licence No 225758 to include the Project.
+MAAML will be the Responsible Entity for the Project.

+36. The Project will involve cultivating, harvesting and selling almonds.

+37. The Responsible Entity is currently leasing Land from MacFARM for the purposes of the Project.
 The Land is within the Sunraysia region of Victoria.
 Specifically, it is described as Volume 10798 Folio 594.
-MacFARM will be the owner of the Orchard Assets and will establish the Almond Orchard. - 34.
-313.5 hectares of the Land (Established Orchard) was planted with Almond Trees in October 2008.
-The remaining 205 hectares of the Land (New Orchard) are available for planting Almond Trees and for development as an Orchard.
-Each Almond Lot will be comprised of a minimum of 60% Established Orchard and a maximum of 40% New Orchard.
-As required by the Lease, MacFARM completed all of the Pre-planting Capital Works before 15 June 2009 and planted 15% of the total Almond Trees before 23 June 2009.
-The remaining 85% Almond Trees will be planted by 30 September 2009. - 35.
-An offer to participate in the Project will be made through a Product Disclosure Statement (PDS). - 36.
-Applications to participate in the Project must be made on the Application Form included in the PDS.
-There is no minimum amount to be raised under the PDS. - 37.
-A Grower that participates in the Project will do so by acquiring an interest in the Project that will consist of a minimum of one Almond Lot of 0.25 hectares in size.
-The Responsible Entity will grant Growers a Licence to use and occupy one or more identifiable Almond Lots for the Term of the Project. - 38.
-The Responsible Entity will allocate Almond Lots to Late Growers, place their details in a Register and enter into Agreements on the Grower's behalf in relation to the Almond Lot(s) allocated to the Grower.
-Each Grower will use their Almond Lot for the purpose of carrying on a business of cultivating and harvesting almonds and the sale of harvested Produce. - 39.
-Pursuant to the Constitution, Growers will appoint the Responsible Entity to cultivate and maintain the Trees and be responsible for harvesting, procuring the processing and sale of the Growers Produce. - 40.
-The Responsible Entity has subcontracted MASPL to act as Orchard Manager for the Project.
+MacFARM will be the owner of the Orchard Assets and will establish the Almond Orchard.

+38. Approximately 170 hectares of the Land (Established Orchard) was planted with the Almond Trees in 2008 and 2009.
+The remaining 50 hectares of the Land (New Orchard) are available for planting Almond Trees and for development as an Orchard.
+Each Almond Lot will be comprised of a minimum of 77% Established Orchard and a maximum of 23% New Orchard.

+39. An offer to participate in the Project will be made through a Product Disclosure Statement (PDS).
+The offer under the PDS is for approximately 220 hectares, which corresponds to 881 Almond Lots in the Project.

+40. Applications to participate in the Project must be made on the Application Form included in the PDS.
+There is no minimum amount to be raised under the PDS.

+41. A Grower that participates in the Project will do so by acquiring an interest in the Project which will consist of a minimum of one Almond Lot of 0.25 hectares in size.
+The Responsible Entity will grant Growers a Licence to use and occupy one or more identifiable Almond Lots for the term of the Project.

+42. The Responsible Entity will allocate Almond Lots to Early Growers, place their details in a Register and enter into Agreements on the Growers behalf in relation to Almond Lot(s) allocated to the Grower.
+Each Grower will use their Almond Lot for the purpose of carrying on a business of cultivating and harvesting almonds and the sale of harvested Produce.

+43. Pursuant to the Constitution, Growers will appoint the Responsible Entity to cultivate and maintain the Trees and be responsible for harvesting, procuring the processing and sale of the Growers Produce.

+44. The Responsible Entity has subcontracted MASPL to act as Orchard Manager for the Project.
 The Orchard Manager will provide full farm management services, including ongoing maintenance and management of the Orchard and harvesting of the Almond Lots.

-- 41. The Responsible Entity has appointed Scholefield Robinson Horticultural Services, an independent horticulturalist to provide horticultural and technical advice to the Responsible Entity and the Orchard Manager and review the horticultural practices of the Orchard Manager. - 42.
-The Responsible Entity has appointed Almondco Australia Limited under the Almondco Supply Agreement to act as Marketing Agent to process, market and sell the harvested Almonds. - 43.
-Each Grower will use their Almond Lots for the purpose of carrying on a business of cultivating and harvesting Almonds and the sale of harvested produce.
+45. The Responsible Entity has appointed Scholefield Robinson Horticultural Services, an independent horticulturalist to provide horticultural and technical advice to the Responsible Entity and the Orchard Manager and review the horticultural practices of the Orchard Manager.

+46. The Responsible Entity has appointed Almondco Australia Limited under the Almondco Supply Agreement to act as Marketing Agent to process, market and sell the harvested Almonds.

+47. Each Grower will use their Almond Lots for the purpose of carrying on a business of cultivating and harvesting Almonds and the sale of harvested produce.